 5.1 Optical and other Transport Networks & Technologies (OTNT)

 The transmission of information over optical media in a systematic manner is an optical transport network.
 The optical transport network consists of the networking capabilities and the technologies required to support them.
 For the purposes of this standardization and work plan, all new optical transport networking functionality and the related other transport technologies will be considered as part of the OTNT Standardization Work Plan.
 The focus will be the transport and networking of digital client payloads over fiber optic cables.
-Though established optical transport mechanisms such as Synchronous Digital Hierarchy (SDH) , Optical Transport Network (OTN), Ethernet frames over Transport(EoT) may fall within this broad definition, only standardization efforts relating to new networking functionality of SDH, OTN and EoT will be actively considered as part of this Lead Study Group activity.
+Though established optical transport mechanisms in transport plane such as Synchronous Digital Hierarchy (SDH) , Optical Transport Network (OTN), Ethernet frames over Transport(EoT), Multi-protocol label switching-transport profile(MPLS-TP) fall within this broad definition, only standardization efforts relating to new networking functionality of OTN,EoT and MPLS-TP will be actively considered as part of this Lead Study Group activity.
+ASON in control plane and related equipment management aspects are also within a scope.
+Synchronization and time distribution aspects in the above transport network technologies are also included in the definition.

 5.2 Optical Transport Network (OTN)